• Menu

 Sarde Mexico City

-A relatively new gem in the Roma neighbourhood, Sarde rapidly earned a niche as one of the favourites among seafood and Mediterranean cuisine.
-Housed in a charming three-story house solemnly decorated with marine accents, Sarde – which means “sardine” in Italian – honours the sea by offering contemporary cuisine that centres on the freshest seasonal produce from the Mexican coast.
+A relatively new gem in the Roma neighbourhood, Sarde rapidly earned a niche as one of the favourites among seafood and Mediterranean cuisine lovers.
+Housed in a charming three-story house solemnly decorated with marine accents, Sarde—which means “sardine” in Italian—honours the sea by offering contemporary cuisine that centres on the freshest seasonal produce from the Mexican coast.

 Providing an avant-garde gastronomic experience, it is a must-eat in Mexico City´s bohemian Roma neighbourhood, especially if you are into innovation and experimentation.
-Sarde’s proposal invites guests to try new dishes as well as new versions of classics.
+Sarde’s proposal invites guests to try new dishes and new versions of classics.

-The menu includes an astounding variety that ranges from London Fish and Chips to Japanese Kampachi and Trout Roe Toast, so it is a great option whether you´re craving exotic fare or simple, tried-and-true good food.
+The menu includes an astounding variety, ranging from London Fish and Chips to Japanese Kampachi and Trout Roe Toast, so it is a great option whether you´re craving exotic fare or simple, tried-and-true good food.

 Location: Puebla 109, Roma Norte, Cuauhtémoc, Mexico City